Why convert CSV to PDF?

 No. ihatepdf never adds watermarks to any output.

-Is there a row or file size limit?
+Is there a row limit?